Won’t somebody just tell me what to do!!

 I wanted to let go and take charge simultaneously.

-I came to the conclusion that what I wanted wasn’t possible.
-I would have to resign myself to a life of being a bit porky with some chin acne if I wanted to eat what I wanted when I wanted.
+It seemed like I would have to resign myself to a life of being a bit porky with some chin acne if I wanted to eat what I wanted, when I wanted.

 I would have to resign myself to a life of counting calories and saying ‘no’ if I wanted the body (and face) that I wanted.

-But I couldn’t have both.
+But apparently I couldn’t have both.

-Or so I thought.
+Or so I thought…

-Until I hit upon the one thing that would change all this and, yes, give me everything I wanted and more.
+You see, then I hit upon one ridiculously simple thing that would change all this and, yes, give me everything I wanted and more.